Skip to main content

 namespace: default

-• If an exception fails during processing, such as a network problem or a throttling problem, the rebalancer will keep retrying, and you will get following result:
+• If an abnormal failure occurs during processing, such as a network problem or a throttling issue, the WorkloadRebalancer will continue to retry and you will get the following result:

 apiVersion: apps.karmada.io/v1alpha1